 Pedrosa described BAD VISUAL SYSTEM as complex and intellectual but also playful and humorous.
 He admired the many materials and media it included - sculpture, textiles, decoration, furniture, architecture, performance, sound, graphic design, sound, text, publication and the exhibition format itself – and how Buchanan encompassed these to provide a "distinct polyphonic quality" which touched on issues such as politics, feminism and the body.

 He saw it ultimately as a commentary on language and representation, subjects that have long interested Buchanan.
 Her art frequently considers how language and identity intersect, gender, and the power of architecture, art, language and institutions, like art galleries and museums, in shaping knowledge and behaviour.

-Speaking with the NZ Herald earlier this year, she said one of her aims with BAD VISUAL SYSTEMS was to explore the "body politic" and the place of individual bodies within it.
+earlier this year, she said one of her aims with BAD VISUAL SYSTEMS was to explore the "body politic" and the place of individual bodies within it.

 "I think most of us would agree that history — dealing with 'history' anyway — will always involve an engagement with questions around hierarchy, power and, I guess, institutional mechanisms, so they are big themes or questions to try to address.
 They're the driving concerns behind the show."

 The four works were initially chosen by experienced NZ curators Stephen Cleland, Allan Smith, Lara Strongman and Megan Tamati-Quennell who looked at more than 30 projects by NZ artists here and overseas.